Eye: Overview

 The compound eyes of the arthropods are composed of many simple facets which, depending on anatomical detail, may give either a single pixelated image or multiple images per eye.
 Each sensor has its own lens and photosensitive cell(s).
 Some eyes have up to 28,000 such sensors arranged hexagonally, which can give a full 360° field of vision.
 Compound eyes are very sensitive to motion.
 Some arthropods, including many Strepsiptera, have compound eyes of only a few facets, each with a retina capable of creating an image.
 With each eye producing a different image, a fused, high-resolution image is produced in the brain.

-Possessing detailed hyperspectral colour vision, the Mantis shrimp has the world's most complex colour vision system.
+The mantis shrimp has the world's most complex colour vision system.
+It has detailed hyperspectral colour vision.

 Trilobites, now extinct, had unique compound eyes.
 Clear calcite crystals formed the lenses of their eyes.
 They differ in this from most other arthropods, which have soft eyes.
 The number of lenses in such an eye varied widely; some trilobites had only one while others had thousands of lenses per eye.

 In contrast to compound eyes, simple eyes have a single lens.
 Jumping spiders have one pair of large simple eyes with a narrow field of view, augmented by an array of smaller eyes for peripheral vision.
 Some insect larvae, like caterpillars, have a type of simple eye (stemmata) which usually provides only a rough image, but (as in sawfly larvae) can possess resolving powers of 4 degrees of arc, be polarization-sensitive, and capable of increasing its absolute sensitivity at night by a factor of 1,000 or more.
 Ocelli, some of the simplest eyes, are found in animals such as some of the snails.
 They have photosensitive cells but no lens or other means of projecting an image onto those cells.
 They can distinguish between light and dark but no more, enabling them to avoid direct sunlight.

-In organisms dwelling near deep-sea vents, compound eyes are adapted to see the infra-red light produced by the hot vents; enabling the creatures to avoid being boiled alive.
+In organisms dwelling near deep-sea vents, compound eyes are adapted to see the infra-red light produced by the hot vents, allowing the creatures to avoid being boiled alive.